Alabama Song: David Bowie version

 David Bowie, a Brecht fan, performed the song throughout his 1978 Isolar II tour.
 A live version from the tour, recorded in either Philadelphia on 29 April 1978 or in Boston on 6 May, appeared on the 1991, 2005 and 2017 reissues of the live album Stage.
 On 2 July 1978, a day after the tour's European leg ended, Bowie recorded a studio version at Tony Visconti's Good Earth Studios in London with his studio band.
 Pianist Sean Mayes stated that "it had been such a hit on the tour that David wanted to do it as a single."
 With unconventional key changes, the track "seemed calculated to disrupt any radio programme on which it was lucky enough to get played", in the words of NME editors Roy Carr and Charles Shaar Murray.

-Bowie's studio cut of "Alabama Song" was released by RCA Records as a single on 15 February 1980, with the catalogue number RCA BOW 5.
+Bowie's studio cut of "Alabama Song" was released in the UK by RCA Records as a single on 15 February 1980, with the catalogue number RCA BOW 5; RCA did not release the single in the US.
 Reaching number 23 in the UK, the single featured a fold-out sleeve and was backed by Bowie's new acoustic rendition of "Space Oddity", recorded in December 1979 for The "Will Kenny Everett Make It to 1980?"
 Show.
 Discussing the track, biographer Nicholas Pegg calls it "one of the most defiantly uncommercial, discordant and aggressive recordings Bowie ever released".
 In 2016, Ultimate Classic Rock placed the single at number 84 (out of 119) in a list ranking every Bowie single from worst to best.

 Bowie later appeared in a BBC version of Brecht's Baal and released an EP of songs from the play.
 He subsequently performed "Alabama Song" on his 1990 Sound+Vision and 2002 Heathen tours.
 The song also appeared on the 1992 Rykodisc reissue of Scary Monsters (and Super Creeps), as well as the compilation albums Rare (1982), The Singles Collection (1993), The Best of David Bowie 1980/1987 (2007) and Re:Call 3, part of the A New Career in a New Town (1977–1982) box set, in 2017.